letoram/tui-bindings/lua/doc/lua-tui.md

 You can also call 'reset' on a context, but this has the effect of undoing other hints on bchunk, state and input\_labels.

+## Visibility

+The 'visibility' event handler is triggered whenever the window it is associated with changed visibility or focus state.
+The prototype is:

+    visibility(self, visible, focused)

+This information is intended to influence polling and rendering behaviour for clients where this information can be costly to produce.

+## Geohint

+The 'geohint' event handler is triggered when information about position and local has been provided and changed.
+This is to allow ISO-3166-1/ISO-639-2 style information coupled with GPS coordinates to influence localisation.

+The prototype is:

+    geohint(self, country, language, lat, long, elev)

 ## Exec-State

 The 'exec\_state' event handler indicates if the context is changing from 'normal' to being suspended or 'terminating'.
 The later is mainly important for subwindows where a window might be destroyed, but others keep on living.

+The protype is:

+    exec_state(self, state)

+With 'state' being 'suspend', 'resume', 'shutdown'.

 The suspend state is an indicator that calls to refresh and similar ones will be a waste of time until the next exec-state call has indicated that normal